vbuterin/blog/posts/using_snarks.md

 You _could_ make a centrally-operated, but safe and private, Uniswap with ZK-SNARKed garbled circuits, but it's not clear that the benefits of doing this are worth the costs.
 There may not even be any real benefit: the contract would need to be able to tell users what the prices of the assets are, and the block-by-block changes in the prices tell a lot about what the trading activity is.

 Blockchains can make state information _global_, ZK-SNARKs can make state information _private_, but we don't really have any good way to make state information _global and private_ at the same time.

+_Edit: you can use multi-party computation to implement shared private state.
+But this requires an honest-majority threshold assumption, and one that's likely unstable in practice because (unlike eg. with 51% attacks) a malicious majority could collude to break the privacy without ever being detected._

 ## Putting the primitives together